n-ce/similar-music/README.md

 # Similar Music Backend

-This project provides a backend service for discovering similar music, leveraging the YouTube and Last.fm APIs.
+This project provides a backend service for discovering similar music, leveraging the Last.fm API.

 ## Getting Started